google/docsy/userguide/content/en/docs/Adding content/Shortcodes/index.md

 {{%/* /conditional-text */%}}
 ```

-If you are using this shorcode, note that when evaluating the conditions, substring matches are matches as well.
+If you are using this shortcode, note that when evaluating the conditions, substring matches are matches as well.
 That means, if you set `include-if="foobar"`, and `buildcondition = "foo"`, you have a match!